Hotmoka/hotmoka/tutorial/Takamaka.md

 > annotated as `@Entry`.

 > Method `caller()` can only be used inside an `@Entry` method or
-> constructor and refers to the contract that called that method or constructor.
+> constructor and refers to the contract that called that method or constructor
+> or to the contract that pays for a method call started from a wallet.
 > Hence, it will never yield `null`.
 If an `@Entry` method or constructor
 > calls another method *m*, then `caller()` is **not** available inside *m*
 > and must be passed as an explicit parameter to *m*, if needed there.